 Rice dumpling, or traditional Chinese rice-pudding, is one of the conventional foods eaten at the Dragon Boat Festival.
 The main materials of rice dumplings are glutinous rice, stuffing, and new leaves.
 Due to the different eating habits, rice dumplings have various flavors in different parts of China, some people favor salty ones, while others tend to eat sweet ones.

 The steps for making rice dumplings are quite interesting.
 First of all, you have to carefully pick out and prepare suitable materials.
 Then, the seasoning is of vital importance to the final taste.
 Salted pork dumplings should be mixed with a little monosodium glutamate, sugar, wine, salt, soy sauce, and rubbed repeatedly until the seasoning seeps into the pork.
-Next comes the wrapping, that it is not suitable to tie the rice dumplings too tightly to prevent the rice grains from being squeezed into the bean paste.
+Next comes the wrapping, which is not suitable to tie the rice dumplings too tightly to prevent the rice grains from being squeezed into the bean paste.
 If they are not cooked thoroughly, they will be sandwiched.
 The final part of the process is to properly boil them.
 Water must be boiled before dumplings fall into the pot, and it takes about 3 hours to make them cooked thoroughly.

 3. Hanging Chinese Mugwort and Calamus